So, this is a slightly scary one to write.

-From school age to now, I have always felt ‘different’ in some way.
+Although outwardly, nobody really suspected anything, from school age to now, I have always felt ‘different’ in some way.
 I was never really able to pinpoint exactly why until I learned about my autism in the past couple of years.

 Not isolated, but I often carried a lack of understanding to many things like jokes, teachers explaining new concepts, social interactions, making friends, structuring my thoughts.

 One of the things people with autism struggle with a lot in understanding facial expressions and tone of voice.
 As a result, autistic people can often lack the expected facial expressions and sound fairly monotone.